 What do a Realtor® and a homeowner attempting FSBO have in common?
 They are both drowning in a massive heap of head spinning paperwork, smothered with contract compliance dipped in deadlines.
 Not exactly the cherry-on-top sundae you were hoping for?
 Real estate transactions don’t have to be a recipe for disaster.
 The pros know to hire a transaction coordinator.

 Contract to close

 From the moment you sign a listing agreement or decide to sell your home yourself, the list of tasks begin to stack up around you and it can get you feeling behind when you’ve hardly even started.
-There are many names for a transaction coordinator- professional organizer, facilitator, fairy godmother- whatever you want to call it- their job is the same, to make your life easier.
-Your transaction coordinator will be your right hand from the time escrow opens (sometimes even before!), which they do for you, all the way to the closing table, which they reserve for you.
-They keep you organized and make sure you have your T’s dotted and your I’s crossed, wait, I don’t think that’s right…let me ask my transaction coordinator.
+There are many names for a transaction coordinator: professional organizer, facilitator, fairy godmother.
+Whatever you want to call it, their job is the same: to make your life easier.
+Your transaction coordinator will be your right hand, from the time you go under contract, all the way to the closing.
+They keep you organized, and make sure you have your T’s dotted and your I’s crossed.
+Wait, I don’t think that’s right… let me ask my transaction coordinator.